Skip to main content

 • Society of Women Engineers (SWE)

-A highlight for the groups was being invited to present at the annual Board of Advisors' Luncheon in February 2025.
-NSBE, SHPE, and AISES presented overviews of the accomplishments, growth over the past five years, and community involvement.
+A highlight of the year was the invitation for AISES, NSBE, and SHPE to present at the annual Board of Advisors' Luncheon in February 2025, where students shared their accomplishments, growth over the past five years, and contributions to the Thayer community.

-During 2024–2025, Thayer provided funding for a total of 36 students to attend national conferences in Chicago, San Antonio, and Anaheim.
+During 2024–2025, Thayer funded 36 students to attend national conferences in Chicago, San Antonio, and Anaheim, expanding access to professional networking and leadership development opportunities.

-• Hosted activity at Thayer's annual open house
+• Hosting an activity at Thayer's annual Open House

-• Hosted "Exploration of STEAM" for the Dartmouth community
+• "Exploration of STEAM" event for the Dartmouth community

 National Society of Black Engineers (NSBE)